Rem0o/FanControl.i18n/README.md

 Translations will be pulled into the main software periodically.

 ## Formatting script
 The formatting script will run on every PR.
-To run the script locally before committing:
+It makes sure all the json files are formatted the same.
+Run the script locally before committing:
 ```powershell
 ./format-json.ps1 -Fix
 ```